Stirling Properties out as property manager of Perkins Rowe

 A spokesperson at Trademark confirms the company’s involvement with Perkins Rowe, but company executives decline to comment.

-Losing Perkins Rowe is a blow to Sterling, but Taylor says the firm is proud of what it accomplished during its tenure managing the development.
+Losing Perkins Rowe is a blow to Stirling, but Taylor says the firm is proud of what it accomplished during its tenure managing the development.
 Under Sterling’s watch, the parking garage and an unfinished section of multifamily units in the rear of the development were completed.
 Average occupancy in the multifamily and retail sectors of the development averages around 90%, while office occupancy is approaching 100%, Taylor says.

 “We’re proud of what we did there,” she says.
 “When we came in it was a bed of thorns.
 Now, it’s a bed of roses.”